NKIER200/FEWDCoursework-lab3-recipes-/README.md

 underneath the nutritional info, there is a number input and a button in order to submit a review for the recipe. multiple numerical reviews can be made.

 Finally, below the review area, there are two buttons.
 One to add to a menu, and one to add to an ingredients list.

+to clear from the ingredients list and menu simply click the home button and navigate back to the menu page.